|2018||Associate Professor, English Dept, Faculty of Humanities and Social Sciences, University of Zagreb|

 |1994-2000||English and French translator/interpreter|

-Postcolonial theory; theory of the fantastic; Australian literature and film; Indigenous writing (Australia and Canada); literary and cinematic fantasy; contemporary British fiction; humour studies; cli-fi
+Postcolonial theory; theory of the fantastic; Australian literature and film; Australian Indigenous fiction and film; Anglophone literary and cinematic fantasy; contemporary British fiction; Anthropocene fiction and film; cli-fi

 Alternative Worlds in Contemporary British Fiction